Improve Your Sleep

 Patients suffering from sleep apnea often struggle with the effects in various aspects of their lives.
 If you have not seen significant results from traditional methods such as CPAP masks or oral appliances you may be in need of surgical sleep apnea treatment.
 To ensure their patients receive the best care available, nearly 100 doctors in the community regularly refer their patients to our surgical center in Knoxville, TN.
 At Knoxville Oral & Maxillofacial Surgery you can undergo uvulopalatopharyngoplasty (UPPP), tonsillectomy and adenoidectomy (T&A), or maxillo-mandibular advancement.
-Our surgeons, Turner P. Emery and Michael D. Wooten, are dedicated to providing patients with safe, effective procedures to improve their sleep and quality of life.
+Our surgeons, Turner P. Emery, Michael D. Wooten, and Joshua S. Manuel are dedicated to providing patients with safe, effective procedures to improve their sleep and quality of life.

 What are the Symptoms?